 At the SRC, the process starts with signing in guests, as much for non-profit auditing purposes as it is to connect faces with names.
 The option is next to head to the station inside the patio where a couple 100-cup pots of coffee brew start brewing since daybreak.
 New reinforced electrical outlets nearby can handle dozens of phone charging now, and there is security sitting nearby to watch them power up.
 A restroom inside the clothing boutique can handle one person at a time with his or her essential privacy.

-But then, circle back to the inquiry by flipping the situation: What might you require most if your life has been knocked sideways, upside down and into self preservation for whatever reason?
+Now flip the situation: What might you require most if your life has been knocked sideways, upside down and into self preservation for whatever reason?

 The obvious: A sleeping bag.
 A backpack.
 Towels.
 Socks, underwear and stocking caps.
 Warm gloves.
 Shoes.
 Jeans.
 Disposable razors.
 Many of those we have anticipated and seek in bulk to have available.